 - Completed New Construction Plan Clearance/Addendum (PDF, 24 KB) application form;

-- Submit all fees payable to the Los Angeles County Department of Public Works (for HMUSP, pro-rated Annual Permit Maintenance Fee, and new construction plan clearance fees);
+- Submit all fees payable to the Los Angeles County Public Works (for HMUSP, pro-rated Annual Permit Maintenance Fee, and new construction plan clearance fees);

 - Complete and submit the BUSINESS OWNER/OPERATOR IDENTIFICATION, BUSINESS ACTIVITIES, FACILITY INFORMATION, TANK INFORMATION and MONITORING PLAN to the California Environmental Reporting System (CERS) Business Portal;